An Interview with Joe Thomas

 Joe Thomas is enjoying making a meal of What’s In A Name?, the international hit play centred around a Moroccan supper.
-“We’re all very excited about this piece,” says The Inbetweeners, Fresh Meat and White Gold star, who will be appearing at the Grand Opera House, York, in the Adam Blanshay Productions touring show from October 8 to 12.
+“We’re all very excited about this piece,” says The Inbetweeners, Fresh Meat and White Gold star.

 Premiered in Paris in 2010 under the name Le Prènom, the original French version by Matthew Delaporte and Alexandre de La Patellière was turned into a film and subsequently translated into 22 languages too.